RolfOlayan/COMP3040-Group2-A3-API/API_Description.md

 ## Endpoints & Parameters

 ## Resources
-This API has a faculty resource which contains faculty and rating attributes.
-The faculty attribute includes the name of the faculty of the University of Manitoba, and the rating incorporates the number of rates for each faculty.
+This API has a professor resource which contains name, faculty, and rating attributes.
+The name attribute contains the name of the professor.
+The faculty attribute includes the name of the faculty to which the professor belongs.
+Finally, the rating incorporates the rates for each professor.

 ```
-class FacutlyResource
+class ProfessorResource

-    attributes :faculty, :rating
+    attributes :name, :faculty, :rating

+    # name setter
+    def name = (new_name)
+        @model.name = new_name
+    end

     # faculty setter
     def faculty = (new_faculty)
         @model.faculty = new_faculty
     end

-    # rating_num setterr
+    # rating setter
     def rating = (new_rating)
         @model.rating = new_rating
+    end

+    # name getter
+    def name
+        @model.name.to_s
     end

     # faculty getter